Klas96/Stochastic-Optimization/README.md

 Initialize pheromone levels: \[ \tau \] ij = \tau max , ∀ i, j ∈ [1, n].
 ### 2.

-For each ant k, select a random starting node, and add it to the (initiallyempty) tabu list L T .
+For each ant select a random starting node, and add it to the (initiallyempty) tabu list.
 Next, build the tour S. In each step of the tour, select the move from node j to node i with probability p(e ij |S), given by:

 \beta
 \tau ij \alpha η ij
 p(e ij |S) =